cenit-io/eCapi/docs/developer-guide/parser-algorithms/overview.md

 ### parse_from_core_2_di_product

-> Transforms and returns the data of a product from its general data structure of products in OMNA to be stored
+> Transforms and returns the data of a product from its general data structure of products in core to be stored
-> in the intermediate data structure in OMNA.
+> in the intermediate data structure in core.
 >
 > **Resources related with this parser:**
 >